JobtechSwe/myskills-api/README.md

 ## Environment variables

-To overide default environment variables add an `.env` file in root.
+To overide default environment variables add an `.env` file in root or edit docker-compose file.

 | Env variables               | Description           |
 | --------------------------- | --------------------- |